Truthful Fair Division without Free Disposal: Extensions to Multiple Agents

 \emph{Step~3}: Agent $a_n$ takes all of the remaining chore. \end{framed}

 \begin{theorem} Let $n$ be any positive integer.
-Mechanism~4 is a truthful, proportional, and Pareto optimal chore division mechanism for $n$ agents, if each agent only values a single interval of the form $[0,x_i]$. \end{theorem}
+Mechanism~4 is a truthful, proportional, and Pareto optimal chore division mechanism for $n$ agents, if each agent only has cost on a single interval of the form $[0,x_i]$. \end{theorem}

 \begin{proof} We begin with truthfulness.
-First, any agent who has no value on some piece that the mechanism initially allocates to another agent has no incentive not to take the piece.
+First, any agent who has no cost on some piece that the mechanism initially allocates to another agent has no incentive not to take the piece.
 Apart from this, agent $a_n$ has no control over her allocation, so the mechanism is truthful for her.
 For any other agent, there are two types of manipulation: moving $x_i$ to the left and to the right.
 Moving $x_i$ to the right can only increase the value of the piece that $a_i$ has to take.
-If $a_i$ moves $x_i$ to the left by an amount $y$, she can save a value of at most $y/n$ but has to take a piece of value $y$ at the end.
+If $a_i$ moves $x_i$ to the left while staying to the right of $y_{i-1}=\min(x_1,x_2,\dots,x_{i-1})$, nothing changes.
+Else, she moves $x_i$ by an amount $z$ on the left of $y_{i-1}$.
+In this case, she can save a cost of at most $z/n$ but has to take a piece of cost $z$ at the end.
 So $a_i$ does not have a profitable manipulation.